Updated: Dec 9, 2025 | Source: 2022-2026 Question Pool | Topic: T3C

 Memory Aid

-Real-World Application
+Real-World Example

 You're operating on 70 centimeters (UHF) and trying to contact a station 100 miles away.
 Even with high power, you can't make contact because the station is beyond your radio horizon, and the ionosphere doesn't refract your UHF signal.
 UHF signals travel in straight lines and are blocked by Earth's curvature.
 This is why UHF is great for local communications but doesn't provide HF-style long-distance capabilities.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-UHF propagation, Ionosphere, Radio horizon, Line-of-sight
+UHF propagation Ionosphere Radio horizon Line-of-sight

 Verified Content

-Question from official FCC Technician Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Technician Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the T3C topic.